samrum/homebridge-onstar/README.md

 Enables locking/unlocking the vehicle doors.

-Since querying the current state of locks through OnStar is slow, the switch will always reset to a locked state.
+Querying the current state of locks through OnStar is slow, so the switch will always reset to a locked state.

 Siri command: "Unlock the Car"

-### Default Doors Switch to Unlocked
+### Reset Doors Switch to an Unlocked State

     "doorsDefaultToUnlocked": true